mikesir87/nrv-cfp-calendar/README.md

-# NRV Dev CFP Calendar
+# NRV Dev Calendars

-As an effort to help increase awareness of local and regional conferences and events, this repo was created to provide the ability to crowdsource a calendar!
-Hopefully, this can help others have more speaking opportunities and help get our name out there a little more!

-Simply put, add an event file and see it show up in the iCal feeds in the `calendars` directory!
+In the idea of "git-repo all the things", this repo serves as a focal point for all calendaring.
+To start, there's a calendar for upcoming CFPs (Call for Proposals/Presentations) to help us all be aware of speaking opportunities.
+In the future, there may be other calendars added as needed.

-## Adding to your calendar
+## Adding the feed to your calendar

 Since the calendar is in iCal format, you can simply add it to your calendaring tool, including Google Calendar!